-- 1. Govern the maintenance of attendance records in accordance with law. - Detail the process for submission of requests and excuses for student absences. - 3.
-Detail the process for written notices, School Attendance Improvement Conferences, School Attendance Improvement Plans, and referrals to a school-based or community-based attendance improvement program, the local children and youth agency, or the appropriate magisterial district judge.
+- 1. Govern the maintenance of attendance records in accordance with law. - 2.
+Detail the process for submission of requests and excuses for student absences. - 3.
+Detail the process for written notices, School Attendance Improvement Conferences, School Attendance Improvement Plans, and referrals to a in without fear of being separated or treated differently due to their housing situations.

+school-based or community-based attendance improvement program, the local children and youth agency, or the appropriate magisterial district judge.